Find the perfect hotel in ...

 • 3 types of bullet trains (shinkansen) run between Tokyo & Osaka.
 "Nozomi" makes 4 stops and takes just 2 hours 22 minutes.
 "Hikari" makes 10 intermediate stops and "Kodama" is the slowest with 15 stops.

 • Haneda airport Terminal 3 (for domestic flights) is 19 minutes from downtown Tokyo using the "Tokyo Monorail".
-Get on board at the Hamamatsuchō subway station (on the circular Yamanote line).
+Get on board at the Hamamatsuchō subway station (on the circular JR Yamanote line).

 • JR Narita Express (NEX) runs from Narita Airport to Tokyo Station in 60 minutes (3000 yen or use your Japan Rail Pass).
 JR Sobu Line (Rapid Service) is cheaper (1340 yen) but takes 90 minutes and runs hourly.